 - You're only responsible for paying your share of the cost (like copayments, coinsurance, and deductible that you would pay if the provider or facility was in-network).
-Your health plan will pay any additional costs to out-of-network providers and facilities directly. - Generally, your health plan must: - Cover emergency services without requiring you to get approval for services in advance (also known as "prior authorization"). - Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your in-network deductible and out-of-pocket limit.
+Your health plan will pay any additional costs to out-of-network providers and facilities directly. - Generally, your health plan must: - Cover emergency services without requiring you to get approval for services in advance (also known as "prior authorization"). - Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out of network services toward your in-network deductible and out-of-pocket limit.

-If you believe you've been wrongly billed, you may contact the following:
+If you believe you've been wrongly billed, you may

-- The U.S Centers for Medicare & Medicaid Services (CMS) at 1-800-985-3059 or visit www.cms.gov/nosurprises/ for more information about your rights under federal law. - For more information on Florida's consumer balance billing protections, please contact the Agency for Health Care Administration, at 1-888-419-3456 / 800-955-8771 Florida Relay Service (TDD number).
-Additional information for consumers is available on the Florida Health Care Complaint Portal (flhealthcomplaint.gov). - The Florida Department of Financial Services, Division of Consumer Services at 1-877-MY-FL-CFO.
+- the U.S Centers for Medicare & Medicaid Services (CMS) at 1-800-985-3059 or visit www.cms.gov/nosurprises/ for more information about your rights under federal law. - The Florida Department of Financial Services, Division of Consumer Services at 1-877-MY-FL-CFO.